Flipez/rocket-lang/docs/content/docs/literals/http.md

 Adds a handle to the global HTTP server.
 Needs to be done before starting one via .listen().
 Inside the function a variable called "request" will be populated which is a hash with information about the request.

+Also a variable called "response" will be created which will be returned automatically as a response to the client.
+The response can be adjusted to the needs.
+It is a HASH supports the following content:

+- "status" needs to be an INTEGER (eg. 200, 400, 500).
+Default is 200.
+- "body" needs to be a STRING.
+Default ""
+- "headers" needs to be a HASH(STRING:STRING) eg. headers["Content-Type"] = "text/plain".
+Default is {"Content-Type": "text/plain"}

 ```js
 🚀 > HTTP.handle("/", callback_func)